learn-teochew/learn-teochew.github.io/pages/introduction.md

 center, whereas the latter is the modern day economic center.
-Today, the former Teochew prefecture is organized into three city-level administrative regions of Chaozhou, Shantou, and Jieyang, as well as two counties to the North, Fengshun and Dapu, which are not as density settled.
+Today, the former Teochew prefecture is organized into three city-level administrative regions of Chaozhou, Shantou, and Jieyang, as well as two counties to the North, Fengshun and Dapu, which are not as densely settled.

 Teochew culture